Header

 During this ATypI conference I finally got to meet Robert Bringhurst

-Elements of Typographic Style’ is among my favorite books on
+in person.
+His book ‘The Elements of Typographic Style’ is among my

-(pictured above) Robert Bringhurst uses my FF Seria and FF Seria Sans
+Robert Bringhurst uses my Seria and Seria Sans in a way I had in mind

-in a way I had in mind when I designed it back in 2000.
-Therefore I
+when I designed it back in 2000.
+Therefore I consider him not only a

-consider him not only a great writer, but also a great typographer.
+great writer, but also a great typographer.

 4. The ATypI program booklet

-Last but not least: I was pleasantly surprised by the fact that this years ATypI program booklet was completely set in FF Scala.
+Last but not least: I was pleasantly surprised by the fact that this years ATypI program booklet was completely set in Scala.
 The design was done by Clare Bell and Brenda Dermody, cleverly using fluoriscentic red for the captions.
-I haven’t been to a lot of ATypI conferences, but I presume it is the first time the ATypI program booklet is set in FF Scala.
+I haven’t been to a lot of ATypI conferences, but I presume it is the first time the ATypI program booklet is set in Scala.
 For me it is great to see this, more than 20 years after Scala’s first appearance.

 posted Monday, September 20, 2010